kessler-frost/qc-translate-qosf/README.md

 This program was created as a result of completing a task for Quantum Open Source Foundation's Mentorship Program.
 Link to that can be found [here](https://qosf.org/qc_mentorship/).

-Refer to `task_3.ipynb` Jupyter notebook for description and implementation of the program.
+Refer `task_3.html` for description and implementation of the program or `task_3.ipynb` Jupyter Notebook for an interactive session.